YukeWang96/CS263-project/README.md

 > - [x] survey and study on cuda profiling tools
 > - [x] create our own python graph library
 > - [x] decide the API names of our own python graph library
-> - [ ] implement the sparse matrix multiply CPU-only implementation
+> - [x] implement the sparse matrix multiply CPU-only implementation
 > - [x] implement the sparse matrix multiply GPU kernel
-> - [ ] implement the scatter and gatther CPU-only implementation
+> - [x] implement the scatter and gatther CPU-only implementation
 > - [x] implement the scatter and gatther GPU kernel
-> - [ ] design the heuristic function on kernal switching

 * **5/1**:
 > + Add `0_el2csr.py` to convert plaintext edgelist graphs to CSR format stored as binary.